Healthdirect Free Australian health advice you can count on.

 What is normal for children?

 Normal bowel habits for children vary.
-Most children have a bowel movement at least once every 2 or 3 days, but some may go up to 3 times a day.
-Some breastfed babies may only open their bowels once a week, while others may have a poo after each feed.
+Most children have a bowel movement (poo) at least once every 2 or 3 days.
+Some may go up to 3 times a day.

 Signs that your child could be constipated include: